mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 commands and decrypt results.

-Drivers MUST document that auto encryption is an enterprise-only feature. and that auto encryption only occurs on collection level operations by including the following in the driver documentation for
+Drivers MUST document that auto encryption is an enterprise-only feature and that auto encryption only occurs on collection level operations by including the following in the driver documentation for
 AutoEncryptionOpts: